CDNA Investors Have Opportunity to Lead CareDx, Inc. Securities Fraud Lawsuit

-LOS ANGELES, June 23, 2022 /PRNewswire/ --The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against CareDx, Inc. ("CareDx" or the "Company") (NASDAQ: CDNA).
+BENSALEM, Pa., June 27, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against CareDx, Inc. ("CareDx" or the "Company") (NASDAQ: CDNA).

 Class Period: February 24, 2021 – May 5, 2022